-15. Training needs to be organized into pods of 6 players.
+15. Training needs to be organized into pods where appropriate.
 These players stay in that pod for the session and may not interact with the other pods at any stage.
 There can be multiple pods once sufficient space is available and strict public health protocols are in place.

 Common symptoms of coronavirus include, a fever (high temperature – 38 degrees Celsius or above), a cough – this can be any kind of cough, not just dry, shortness of breath or breathing difficulties loss or change to your sense of smell or taste – Full list below

 - Immediately separate any child or other person displaying or complaining of COVID-19 related symptoms from other children, parents and spectators by moving that person to one end of the gym (nearest the exit) and all others to the other end.

 - We will end that session and all parents will be asked to immediately return to collect their child.

 - Ask this person to wear a face covering if possible or if available provide them with a face mask.

 - The designated person managing the situation should try to maintain at least 2 metres from the person with symptoms and should wear a face covering and wash their hands regularly.

 - Provide the ill person with tissues and hand sanitizer and ensure that all tissues are disposed of in a waste bag that can be tied and marked as separate from other waste.